wp-plugins/football-pool/readme.txt

 * French (`fr_FR`) by Julien Blancher.
 * Polish (`pl_PL`) by Łukasz Ciastoń (partial translation; not updated for version 2.x).

+== Incompatible plugins ==

+The following plugins have been reported as not compatible with the Football Pool plugin.
+If you have a solution and/or are the author of the plugin you can contact me on wordpressfootballpool [at] gmail [dot] com.
+If you're having problems with another plugin that is not in the list please let me know.

+* DB Cache Reloaded Fix (v2.3)

 == Screenshots ==
 1. Matches in the tournament
 2. Score charts of multiple players